 Spouses are not subject to an age condition.
 If no eligible children are availing themselves of this benefit, spouses may take undergraduate courses on a full-time basis.
 If employed spouses take undergraduate courses and their respective employer offers a tuition benefit, that employer’s benefit will take precedence over the University’s benefit.

 The tuition benefits cover a full course load per semester for dependents and spouses.

 Tuition benefits cover tuition for undergraduate courses at the undergraduate tuition rate only.
 Fees not covered under tuition benefits (student activity fees, assessment fees, course/lab fees, technology fee, etc.) are the responsibility of the student and must be paid by the payment due dates set by the Business Office.

-(Note: not covered or included in dependent and spouse tuition benefits are: applied music courses; independent study courses; continuing education courses; certification program courses.)
+Programs not covered or included in dependent and spouse tuition benefits are:

 Tuition benefits are considered a part of a student’s total financial aid package.
 University financial aid, merit scholarships and tuition benefits cannot exceed the total cost of tuition.
 If the student is awarded University financial aid and/or a scholarship that would cause the limit to be exceeded, the aid and scholarship will be reduced.
 Dependents and spouses must maintain good academic standing as defined by the University in order to continue receiving the benefit.

-Late fees are the responsibility of the student.
-(Note: to avoid additional late fees, do not wait until tuition benefits are posted to your account before paying the non-covered fees.)
+To avoid additional late fees, do not wait until tuition benefits are posted to your account before paying the non-covered fees.